DinoChiesa/go-apigee-edge/README.md

 * When importing from a source directory, the library creates a temporary zip file, but doesn't delete the file.

-* There is no working client code included in the distribution here.
+* There is no working code for example clients, included in the distribution here.

 * There is no package versioning strategy (eg, no use of GoPkg.in)

+* When deploying a proxy, there's no way to specify the override and delay parameters.